pcastellanoescuder/POMAShiny/app/mds/help.md

 #### Impute Values

-Usually, mass spectrometry faces with a high number of missing values, most of them due to low signal intensity of peaks.
+Usually, metabolomics and proteomics data face with a high number of missing values, most of them due to low signal intensity of peaks.
 Missing value imputation process in POMAShiny is divided in three sequential steps:

 1. Distinguish between zeros and missing values.
 In case of the data have values of these two types users can distinguish or not between